 Climate change is a ‘risk multiplier’ not a separate threat.

-Changes currently underway are ‘locked in’ because of past greenhouse gas emissions (GHGs).
-Regardless of the future actions to reduce GHG emissions, these changes will continue.
-If GHS emissions continue along current trends, the changes that are now happening will intensify.
+Changes that are now happening will continue and become more intense, as they are ‘locked in’ due to past greenhouse gas emissions (GHGs).
+Regardless of future actions to reduce GHG emissions, these changes will continue.
+The latest IPCC (Intergovernmental Panel on Climate Change) report (October 2018) makes it very clear that If GHS emissions continue along current trends, the consequences will be profound.

-These changes are not reversible in time frames of less than multiple thousands of years.
+These changes are not reversible in time frames of less than many thousands of years.

-For Canterbury braided rivers and their ecosystems, the ‘risk multipliers’ are:
+For braided rivers and their ecosystems, the ‘risk multipliers’ are:

 Click on the above to understand how these changes are threats to braided rivers and their unique ecologies.
 Click on the video below for a simplified explanation and evidence of climate change.